downloads.mdb

 Our database works with logfiles in Common Logfile Format (CLF) only and was tested in a German Access only.
 Should it not work with your CLF logs, please send us about ten lines from your log, so we can adapt it.

-Access only allows a limited number of file extensions for the logs.
-Unfortunately log is not among them.
-If you select a file with an extension that is not supported, downloads.mdb will automatically rename the file to txt, to be able to work with it.
-If you should not like to keep it, change the extension back again once you have done your statistics.
+If the file extension of your log is not supported by Access (e.g. .log), downloads.mdb will automatically rename the file to txt, to be able to work with it.
+If you should not like that, change the extension back once you have done your statistics.
 Downloads.mdb will not make any changes to the content of your logfiles!

 Usage

-- You can test the database with the testransferlog.txt and testdownloads.txt provided.
-If you want to work with your own log the create a downloads list, a file with the extension txt in a folder of your choice.
+1. You can test the database with the testtransferlog.txt and testdownloads.txt provided.
+If you want to work with your own log then create a downloads list, a file with the extension txt in a folder of your choice.
 In this file add a line for all the downloads you want to count:

 name;from/root/filename;bytes

-- If a file shows not even 0 downloads then it was not found in the logfile.
-This either means that nobody have hit the file or may indicate that there is something wrong in the corresponding line in the downloads list (wrong path, typo in the file name etc).
+4. If a file shows not even 0 downloads then it was not found in the logfile.
+This either means that nobody has hit the file or may indicate that there is something wrong in the corresponding line in the downloads list (wrong path, typo in the file name etc).

 Download